Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Are zoning or building rules changing in Vietnam as of 2026?

-The most important rule change in Vietnam is the combined effect of the Land Law 2024 and Law on Real Estate Business 2023, which took effect in January 2025 and aim to clarify land pricing, developer requirements, and transaction rules.
+The most important rule changes in Vietnam are the Land Law 2024, Housing Law 2023, and Law on Real Estate Business 2023, because these laws affect land pricing, project approvals, disclosures, and off plan sales.

 Are foreign-buyer or mortgage rules changing in Vietnam as of 2026?